mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Adjusting height of platform to make it more usable.
     * Begin working on gravity system.
   * 10:30am PST -
-    * Continue working on gravity
+    * Continue working on gravity.
+    * Determined it would be easier to have everything broken up as separate classes as defined in pseudocode.
+Begin creating PlayerObj class.

 * 2024-04-04 - 1.5 hours total
   * 9:20am PST - 10:47am PST